jonathanpberger/lean-ux-sustain/talk.md

 ---

 ## How should the two interact?
-Should design stay an iteration ahead of development?
+- Should design stay an iteration ahead of development?
-What does it mean when a developer discovers an interaction problem in a design they’re implementing?
+- What happens when developers discover interaction problems during implementation?
-Should they stop work?
+- Should they stop work?

 ---